Framework

 Indicators lag.
 Patterns are subjective.
 Two traders can look at the same chart and reach completely different conclusions.

-This creates inconsistency — not because traders lack discipline, but because the framework itself is not measurable.
+This creates inconsistency — not because of the individual, but because the framework itself is not measurable.

 From Interpretation to Measurement